beevik/go6502/README.md

 *
 ```

-As you can see, go6502 has stepped "over" two more `JSR` instructions,
+As you can see, go6502 has stepped over two more `JSR` instructions,
 elapsing another 66 CPU cycles and leaving the program counter at `1010`.

 ## Disassembling code

 Now let's disassemble code at the current program counter address to get a
-preview of the code about to be executed:
+preview of the code about to be executed.
+To do this, you can either type
+the `disassemble` command or the its shortcut, `d`.

 ```
 * d .